lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 - Transformation: Applying math functions to data {{1}}
 - Multiple reasons to transform variables: {{2}}
     - To fit with statistical assumptions
+    - To analyze for linear relationships
     - To convert to shared variable unit
-    - To analyze for linear relationships
     - To improve interpretation of model results

 `@script`
-Transforming a variable is the act of applying a mathematical function to the variable, for instance, dividing a variable by 10.
+Transforming a variable is the act of applying a mathematical function to the variable.
 There are many reasons to transform a variable.
-We transform to fit the variable distribution to assumptions for a statistical technique, examine linear relationships between variables, or create a common unit among variables for easier comparison.
-Ultimately, you use transformations to make it easier to interpret analyses.
+We transform to fit the variable distribution to assumptions for a statistical technique, to examine linear relationships between variables, or create a common unit among variables for easier comparison.
+Ultimately, you use transformations to make it easier to interpret your analyses.
 This is particularly important in health research since your results could be used to improve people's health.

 ---